qdnqn/libgithttp/README.md

 ```redis
 HGETALL username:repo_name
 ```
-If found element in a format like above actions will be allowed.
+If element is found in a format like above actions will be allowed.
 Also you need to implement your logic for allowing or disabling actions based on user level.

 Example is given here (Snippet taken from [nginx-git-module](https://github.com/qdnqn/nginx-git-module)):